TEDxAuckland/tedx-auckland-site/src/_posts/our news/2014-07-16-urzila-carlson--the-accidental-comedian-.md

 Ten Questions with Urzila Carlson

-1. What is your favorite word?<br />
+1. What is your favorite word?<br>Yes.
-Yes.

-2. What is your least favorite word?<br />
+2. What is your least favorite word?<br>No.
-No.

-3. What turns you on?<br />
-A clean house, time, good humour, a summer’s breeze, sunset and good wine.
+3. What turns you on?<br>A clean house, time, good humour, a summer’s breeze, sunset and good wine.

-4. What turns you off?<br />
-Dirty anything, foot dragging, pen clicking, people addicted to their phones, and rudeness.
+4. What turns you off?<br>Dirty anything, foot dragging, pen clicking, people addicted to their phones, and rudeness.

-5. What sound do you love<br />
-Rain on the roof, kids giggling, a stream on a quiet day, the ocean any day.
+5. What sound do you love<br>Rain on the roof, kids giggling, a stream on a quiet day, the ocean any day.

-6. What sound do you hate?<br />
-Anything repetitive, pen clicking, and Justin Bieber songs.
+6. What sound do you hate?<br>Anything repetitive, pen clicking, and Justin Bieber songs.

-7. What was one of the naughtiest things you ever did as a kid?<br />
-I accidentally burned down half of our house.
+7. What was one of the naughtiest things you ever did as a kid?<br>I accidentally burned down half of our house.

-8. If you could break any rule as an adult, what would that be?<br />
-The speed limit on my way home when I have to pee.
+8. If you could break any rule as an adult, what would that be?<br>The speed limit on my way home when I have to pee.

-9. Who makes you laugh the loudest?<br />
-My fiancé, she’s hilarious in a dry unintended way.
+9. Who makes you laugh the loudest?<br>My fianc&eacute;, she’s hilarious in a dry unintended way.

-10. If you could go back in time, what advice would you give your 21 year old self?<br />
-You don’t need to be as honest as you think you need to be, sometimes it’s ok to lie about your feelings.
+10. If you could go back in time, what advice would you give your 21 year old self?<br>You don’t need to be as honest as you think you need to be, sometimes it’s ok to lie about your feelings.

 Jamie Joseph is blogging @ riseandflow.net – movement.culture.mindset.